 Integration with Hatchery Management Systems

-Modern hatcheries utilise building management systems (BMS) to coordinate environmental controls across multiple rooms.
-Humidity control equipment must integrate seamlessly with these platforms for optimal performance.
+Modern hatcheries use building management systems (BMS) to coordinate environmental controls across multiple rooms.
+Humidity control equipment must integrate with these platforms for optimal performance, a process detailed in our guide to connecting industrial dehumidifiers to your BMS.

 Control System Features